 Rapid Oxycodone Detox

 The rapid oxycodone detox procedure we have developed has been perfected over the years by our board certified Anesthesiologist.
 The number of patients who have gone through our treatment and who have gotten their lives back, is truly humbling and inspiring.
 Once you’ve made up your mind you want to end your dependency on oxycodone and you’re ready to get your life back — We can help you.
-You’ll safely detox inside our hospital.
+You’ll safely detox inside of our state of the art private opiate detox center.
 The worst of the withdrawals will be over in three days.
 Three days!
 You will sleep through the worst parts of the withdrawals.

 Our Rapid Oxycodone Detox Procedure is as follows: